gberzosa-glitch/Website-Pre-Finals-/README.md

 # Website-Pre-Finals-
-This is my website about Generative AI and all the information you will need to know.
+This is my website about Generative AI

+# Short Overview
+The website is about information related to Generative AI.
+Ethical use of it, more information and FAQs.

 # Instructions to Run
 1. Clone or download the repository.